nclud/verbatim/README.md

 Verbatim - V 0.1.4
 ===========

-*Important: Verbatim is still in development beta is and has some minor issues in Firefox.
+*Important: Verbatim is still in development beta and has some minor issues in Firefox.
 While it doesn't work in IE, it won't break anything.*

 Verbatim is a jQuery plugin that allows deep-linking directly to content.
 When installed, website visitors will be able to highlight text content (or select images), generate a direct link to the content, and share the link via Twitter.
 When a user clicks on the generated link, the page will scroll and highlight the selected content.
 It's magic.